 Abstracts should be structured or unstructured according to the article type and should not exceed the word limits as detailed above.
-Structured abstracts should have the following sections: Background, Methods, Results,
+Structured abstracts for most article types should have the following sections: Background, Methods, Results, Conclusions.
+Registered Reports, however, should have structured abstracts as follows: Background, Methods, Proposed Analyses.

-Conclusions.
 The Methods section should explicitly state the sample size and sex/species of subjects, when applicable.
 For those manuscripts that require clinical trials registration (see Clinical Trials Registration section, below), the registry name, URL, and registration number should be included at the end of the abstract.
 References are not permitted in abstracts.
 Avoid the use of abbreviations/acronyms that are not used at least three times.